 Apparently yoga and meditation boost one's ego.
 Or sense of oneself.
 When we start the spiritual journey, our sense of oneself certainly does increase.
 No doubt about it.
 And for most, we start to feel and behaviour in a more holistic way.
 But, sadly, this doesn't apply to everyone.

 What is ego?

-There is a demi-god, called Papa Purusha, who has gifted us the qualities of difficult emotions.
+There is a demi-god, called Papa Purusha, who is intimately involved with the qualities of difficult emotions.
 Many of which are not exactly helpful emotions, like anger, jealousy.
 Who amongst us has not known these emotions?
 In Maori, this Atua/God is known as Whiro.

 These difficult emotions are intricately woven into what is known as ego.
 When one is following a good spiritual path, these difficult qualities gradually become less forceful, they somehow disappear, bit by bit, into the ether.
-The ties that bind us to Papa Purusha/Whiro, they become less strong.
+The ties that bind us to the difficulties, they should become less strong.
 And correspondingly, our more "positive" emotions come more to the forefront of our "ego".

 My Tohunga teacher (Maori spiritual guide), Ruatau Perez, says that our ego is how we outwardly express energy.
 This has been the best explanation that I have ever heard for ego.
 It implies that we have a choice with ego, of how we choose to be.

 Either way, our emotions are what are behind the ego, as a driving force.

 And the energy behind this outward expression, comes from within.
 And what then moves this energy, is from many sources.
 As explained below.